-Hello everybody and welcome to another review.
-So in today’s video, we’ll go over the BLT touch installation for the CR10-V3 and whether or not this is worth getting.
-Before we begin, I’d like to make it clear that this review was in no way sponcered and that I had purchased the BLT with my own money at the same time as the CR10-V3 and this represents my own opinion on what I’ve experienced.
+In this article, we’ll be going over how to install the BLTouch on the CR10 V3 by Creality.
+This review was in no way sponsored and that I had purchased the BLT with my own money at the same time as the CR10-V3 and this represents my own opinion on what I’ve experienced.

-In order to do this upgrade you’re going to need know a couple of things.
-Now in most cases when you first order your machine, it came with a usb stick which had everything that you needed to get started including the firmware upgrade that you’ll need.
-If you don’t have this however, that’s fine since it’s also readily available through the main website of Creality.com.
-The firmware comes pre-compiled which is nice however the zip file has some extra character’s which prevents the operating system from recognizing the files.
+In order to do this upgrade, you’re going to need to know a couple of things.
+Now in most cases when you first order your machine, it came with a USB stick which had everything that you needed to get started including the firmware upgrade that you’ll need.
+If you don’t have this, however, that’s fine, since it’s also readily available through the main website of Creality.com.
+The firmware comes pre-compiled which is nice, however the zip file has some extra characters which prevents the operating system from recognizing the files.
 So the first thing you’ll want to do is remove the extra character’s after the .zip.
 At this point you can then extract the files within the folder where you’ll be treated to the instructional PDF’s as well as the firmware.

-Before flashing the firmware you’ll need to connect your computer to the 3D printer and the required cable doesn’t come with the machine so you’ll need to obtain one prior to installation.
+Before flashing the firmware, you’ll need to connect your computer to the 3D printer and the required cable doesn’t come with the machine, so you’ll need to obtain one prior to installation.
 Furthermore, you’ll want to make sure that your chosen slicer software is closed was well as any other flashing software such as Xloader, arduino or pronterface.
-In order to do this upgrade, you will need to use the included Creality Sliser since simply inserting an SD card with the firmware will not work or using Cura and Xloader.
+In order to do this upgrade, you will need to use the included Creality Slicer, since simply inserting an SD card with the firmware will not work or using Cura and Xloader.
 This software is also available through the main website.
-While you might be able to use a custom bootloader, this wasn’t something that was tested at the time since the upgrade worked with the included software.
+While you might be able to use a custom bootloader, this wasn’t something that was tested at the time, since the upgrade worked with the included software.

-To begin, we no longer require the Z axis Endstop so for this reason we’re going to remove this so that it doesn’t interfer.
-The next stage is the install the BLT touch itself.
+To begin, we no longer require the Z axis End stop, so for this reason we’re going to remove this so that it doesn’t interfere.
+The next stage is to installation the BLT touch itself.
 You’ll want to put the first two screws going upwards from the bottom of the sensor on the side which you see the 3 holes.
-Only the two holes will will have screws for them.
-Make sure to add the connector cable to the BLT since it will be difficult to access this once it’s installed fullly.
-After you can then install the remainder two screws to the appropriate location on the nossel housing.
+The Only two holes will have screws for them.
+Make sure to add the connector cable to the BLT, since it will be difficult to access this once it’s installed fully.
+After, you can then install the remainder two screws to the appropriate location on the nozzle housing.
 Remove the XE Transfer Interface Housing so that you have access to the female pin header and attach the connector to it.
-You can then reatach the housing to complete the assembly.
+You can then re attach the housing to complete the assembly.

-Make sure to keep the wire slack otherise the connector will get removed while printing.
+Make sure to keep the wire slack, otherwise the connector will get removed while printing.
 With all these steps completed it was now time to do a test print and these were the results.
-For any of you who’ve been doing 3D printing for a while now, you’ll have an appreaciation as to how long it can take to clean up a model such as this.
-In this case it took well over an hour just to remove the supports and I ended up getting large chucks half accross my room.
-So ya, I’d highly recommend some eye protection depending on the filament that you using and unless you have very calloused hands you may also want to use gloves.
-Over all however, the final model turned out pretty good considering it was printed with a 0.8 nozzle and 0.5 layer height.
+For any of you who’ve been doing 3D printing for a while now, you’ll have an appreciation as to how long it can take to clean up a model such as this.
+In this case it took well over an hour just to remove the supports and I ended up getting large chucks half across my room.
+So ya, I’d highly recommend some eye protection depending on the filament that you’re using and unless you have very calloused hands you may also want to use gloves.
+Over all, however, the final model turned out pretty good considering it was printed with a 0.8 nozzle and 0.5 layer height.

 So was this mod worth the effort.
-In my case I would say that it was since I rarely swap out my nozzle however if you swap out your nozzle more often then this may not be faster then simply hand leveling the bed although it is more accurate.
-So like most cases, it will depend on your use case but I would suggest adding this if you have the oppertunity since it is quite useful.
+In my case I would say that it was since I rarely swap out my nozzle, however if you swap out your nozzle more often than this may not be faster than simply hand levelling the bed, although it is more accurate.
+So like most cases, it will depend on your use case, but I would suggest adding this if you have the opportunity since it is quite useful.